mukhtar-github/react-js/README.md

 > _Warning: Each child in a list should have a unique "key" prop._

-So, to fix this colsole error, we use key prop with unique values to our list, as long as they're changing.
-But sometimes index keyword because in the map you can access index, if one is sure that the items in the array are not goig to be changing.
+So, to fix this console error, we use key prop with unique values to our list, as long as they're changing.
+But sometimes we use index keyword, because in the map you can access index, if one is sure that the items in the array are not goig to be changing.

 ```javascript
 const books = [